 - Use a label management software and create an artwork creation and approval process, so your team doesn’t miss such errors.
 Artwork Flow helps you create workflows that streamline your artwork management process and ensure that your product reaches the shelves on time without being hit with compliance issues.

 Although labels are thoroughly scrutinized, a few common errors are bound to slip through the cracks and cause massive ramifications for your product.

-So, it’s best to use a label management software like Artwork Flow to ensure that you’re printing compliant and readable labels with the right color configuration.
+So, it’s best to use a label design software like Artwork Flow.
+Artwork flow helps in effective brand asset management and also ensure that you’re printing compliant and readable labels with the right color configuration.

 You can check out our resource section for FDA checklists or directly sign-up for a 14-day trial if you want to optimize your labeling operations right away.